 COSHH assessments are carried out for all hazardous substances used in the workplace.
-COSHH assessment templates are available on COLIN for Managers to use and amend to the specific requirements for their members of staff.
+Assessments of typical hazardous substances are published on The Hub for Managers to use and amend to the specific requirements for their members of staff.

 11.3 Biological Hazards